fs-feup/autonomous-systems/docs/project-specification.md

 # Project Specifications

-This project aims to develop an Aritificial Inteligence system for a computer to be installed in a car, with the objective of making said vehicle autonomous in the driving tasks pruposed in multiple Formula Student competitions.
+This project aims to develop an Artificial Inteligence system for a computer to be installed in a car, with the objective of making said vehicle autonomous in the driving tasks pruposed in multiple Formula Student competitions.

 ## Technologies